 Cyprus has been a divided country into the Greek and Turkish sides since 1974.
 Because of its location on the crossroads of the Eastern Mediterranean, many powerful countries tried to invade several times throughout its history.
 Each country did leave a trace that still survived to the present day, making Cyprus one of the historically rich and vibrant Mediterranean island.

 Turkey’s invasion was a response to a Greek-supported military coup d’état that resulted in the eviction of most of the north’s Greek population, occupation of the area, and a division of the island.
-The Green Line, a physical buffer zone, divides the island in half including its capital Nicosia.
-The UN created the zone to temporarily restore peace, yet the reconciliation is still under doubt.
+The Green Line, a physical buffer zone, divides the island in half, including its capital Nicosia.
+The UN created the zone to restore peace temporarily, yet the reconciliation is still under doubt.

-Despite this political situation, the northern part of the island is absolutely safe to travel.
-Similar visa processes apply here as it would for visiting Turkey i.e if you don’t need a visa to visit Turkey, you won’t need it here either.
+Despite this political situation, the northern part of the island is absolutely safe to travel to.
+Similar visa processes apply here as it would for visiting Turkey, i.e. if you don’t need a visa to visit Turkey, you won’t need it here either.
 The same goes for the currency – Northern Cyprus uses Turkish Lira.
 It’s also possible to travel from the Greek side to the Turkish one on your own or with an organized tour.

 Because of the division, the towns of Northern Cyprus have two names.
 For instance, Kyrenia is a Greek name, while Turkey calls it Girne, Nicosia is Lefkoşa, and Famagusta is Gazimagusa.

 One of the top things to do in Kyrenia is to visit its city castles nestled on the coast.
 Unfortunately, the exact date of construction is unknown, but it’s believed to be built around the 7th century AD.

 This well-preserved castle still shows the influences of Venetian, Byzantine, and Lusignan styles.
 If the castle could talk, it would tell magnificent tales since its existence.